Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 # Ghost Hunter

-A Duck Hunt-style first-person shooter built using html, css, & javascript featuring ghost enemies that takes place in a graveyard throughout 3 levels + a Boss Level.
+\*\*\*A Duck Hunt-style first-person shooter built using html, css, & javascript featuring ghost enemies that takes place in a graveyard throughout 3 levels + a Boss Level.

 Point-and-click to fire at the ghost's heads and earn +5 points per target.
-Earn 55 points and you reach the High Score to win the game
+Earn 55 points and you reach the High Score to win the game\*\*\*

 #### Screenshots

+---

 ![screenshot 1](https://i.ibb.co/JxpZPpm/ghost-hunter-screenshot-1.png)

 ![screenshot 2](https://i.ibb.co/VQBsdGv/ghost-hunter-screenshot-2.png)

 ### Instructions

+---

 <sub>resize window to '888px' for best interactive view</sub>
 _<sub>(click the audio player at the top of the screen to begin the game soundtrack)</sub>_